Pupil Premium Strategy 2017-2018

 Learning and the Curriculum

-• In additional to Quality First Teach, providing a range of proven teacher and TA led interventions including the Multi-sensory literacy programme, Stile trays, Language for Thinking, Box Font Dictation and Read Between the Lines.
+• In addition to Quality First Teaching, we provide a range of proven teacher and TA led interventions including the Multi-sensory literacy programme, Stile trays, Language for Thinking, Box Font Dictation and Read Between the Lines.

 • Improve oral language skills in Reception by targeted interventions as well as Quality First Teach.